-How can a simple date actually help a marriage?
-According to the researchers, Date Night provides communication opportunities that may help couples deepen their understanding of one another and the relationship.
-Couples who engage in novel activities that are fun, active or otherwise arousing — from hiking to dancing to travel to card games — enjoy higher levels of relationship quality and in turn counteract a tendency to take each other for granted.
-Regular Date Nights may especially benefit couples who do more than the old standby: dinner and a movie.
+Researchers say date nights provide opportunities to talk that may help couples deepen their understanding of one another and the relationship.
+Couples who engage in new activities that are fun, active or otherwise arousing — from hiking to dancing to travel to card games — enjoy higher levels of relationship quality.
+They also counteract the tendency to take each other for granted.
+Regular date nights may especially benefit couples who do more than the old standby of dinner and a movie.

 Date nights may also: